 - MN Department of Commerce: Know what is going on across the state in the solar industry

-- Xcel Energy: Renewable Energy Options for Residential
+- Xcel Energy: Renewable energy options for residential customers

-- Solar Consumer Protection: consumer protection resources on solar PV which help consumers make informed solar PV purchasing decisions (CERTs Project Builder and the Minnesota Department of Commerce also contain resource for financing your solar energy system).
+- Solar Consumer Protection (PDF): consumer protection resources on solar PV which help consumers make informed solar PV purchasing decisions (CERTs Project Builder and the Minnesota Department of Commerce also contain resource for financing your solar energy system).

 Want to support solar but cannot install?